halvorot/homelab/k8s/README.md

 The deployments are structured in a monorepo approach, see [Ways of structuring your repositories](https://fluxcd.io/flux/guides/repository-structure/).
 Deployment manifests for all apps and services in the cluster are defined here in this repository for Flux to sync and deploy.

+## Infrastructure

+### Ingress controller

+[ingress-nginx](https://github.com/kubernetes/ingress-nginx) is used as the Ingress controller for Kubernetes.
+This acts as a reverse proxy and load balancer.

+### Cert manager

+[cert-manager](https://cert-manager.io) is used to manage TLS certificates.